 Stick to touristic areas (anywhere on this list).
-Just like any city, there are dangerous neighborhoods.
+Just like in any city, there are dangerous neighborhoods.
 Unless you’re with a Colombian friend (or know which neighborhoods to avoid), it’s best to stick to touristic places.

 Have common sense.
 Staying safe while traveling in Cali comes down to having common sense.
 Don’t make yourself a target, and you’ll avoid 99% of problems.

 Don’t be paranoid.
 There’s a fine line between being careful and being paranoid.
 Be careful, but remember—while there are some bad eggs out there, most people are good.

 Don’t travel without insurance.
 Having an accident or sickness without insurance will ruin your trip (it has saved me on multiple occasions).
 I’ve happily used World Nomads insurance for years, but recently switched to Safetywing, a much cheaper alternative.
 See my full Safetywing review, or type in your info below to get an instant quote.

 So, you convinced yet?